-1. We have audited the accompanying financial statements of Bharat Co-operative Bank (Mumbai) Limited ('the Bank') as at 31st March 2019, which comprise the Balance Sheet as at 31st March 2019, and the Profit and Loss Account, and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
-The returns of Head Office and its departments and 90 branches audited by us and the returns of other branches audited by the Concurrent Auditors/ Internal Auditors are consolidated in these financial statements.
-As informed to us, by the management, the Bank has not received any specific guidelines from the Central Registrar of Co-operative Societies with respect to selection of branches to be covered under audit.
+We have audited the accompanying financial statements of Bharat Co-operative Bank (Mumbai) Limited ('the Bank') as at 31st March 2020, which comprise the Balance Sheet as at 31st March 2020, and the Profit and Loss Account, and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+The returns of Head Office and its departments and 103 branches audited by us / by the Concurrent Auditors are consolidated in these financial statements.
+In light of the restrictions in physical movement impacting visits to the Bank's branches, due to the Covid 19 lockdown, the Bank has given us access to their CBS System.
+We were able to access the relevant data & records for our Audit purpose.
+Further the Bank has provided all other data / information / records as required by us using e-data sharing modes.
+We also had continuous communication with the Audit Team & Management of the Bank using various modes such as Audio / Video Conferencing, etc. As informed to us, by the management, the Bank has not received any specific guidelines from the Central Registrar of Co-operative Societies with respect to selection of branches to be covered under audit.
 Since all branches are subject to statutory, internal or concurrent audit, the matter of submission of details of percentages of advances/deposits/interest income/interest expense of unaudited branches is not applicable.